MandyHole/getdriveing/README.md

 The site seemed really quite slow at times, but React Memo seemed to make a difference: https://blog.devops.dev/5-items-to-investigate-when-your-react-app-is-slow-6e291abcc76c

 <h3 id="known-bugs">Ideas for Future Development</h3>

-Add infinite scroll to Tip Feed if it proves to be popular.

 Add the facility for people to get a password reminder if needed.